 The middle of nowhere can also mean:

-- Limited Internet access
+- Limited Internet access,

-- Limited access to groceries
+- Limited access to groceries,

-Your mother will worry about your nomadic travel.
+Your mother will worry about you.

-I’ve found sending regular photos helps, with a weekly phone call to allow her to hear my voice in real time.
-If your nearest and dearest are similarly anxious, make sure to keep in touch.
 They want to know you’re not only alive and well but thriving.
 If you’re not thriving because you just found a dead mouse in the sink, leave that part out.
 That’s a funny story for later.

 Someone needs to get your mail.

 You’d think in the digital world we live in, mail wouldn’t be that big a deal.
 It has to go somewhere, though.
-My mother receives all of the important stuff, and she couldn’t be more pleased about it.
-It means we have to come back at some point to sift through all of the junk mail she refuses to toss.
-“It’s up to a full drawer,” she likes to say.
+My mother still receives all of the important stuff, and she couldn’t be more pleased about it.

 It also gives her an excuse to call when something quasi-important comes through, like a warning from the Chicago Police Department about my speeding during our last visit.